LearnWeb3DAO/Chainlink-VRFs/README.md

 - In your terminal they should have printed a link to your contract if not then go to [Mumbai Polygon Scan](https://mumbai.polygonscan.com/) and search for your contract address, it should be verified

-- We will now fund this contract with some Chainlink so that we can request randomness, go to [Polygon Faucet](https://faucet.polygon.technology/) and select Link from the dropdon and enter your contract's address
+- We will now fund this contract with some Chainlink so that we can request randomness, go to [Polygon Faucet](https://faucet.polygon.technology/) and select Link from the dropdown and enter your contract's address

 ![](https://i.imgur.com/HmrQYPs.png)